Selenium is an umbrella project for a range of tools and libraries

 environments on multiple browsers, on several different operating systems.

-1 - Selenium overview
+1 - Selenium Overview

 Is Selenium for you?
 See an overview of the different project components.

-Selenium is not just one tool or API
+Selenium is not just one tool or API;

-but it composes many tools.
+it comprises many tools.

 WebDriver